2020–2026 H5N1 outbreak: 2020 and prior

 Formation of the index H5N1 virus bearing the 2.3.4.4b HA gene in 2020.
 The eight bars represent the eight gene segments (from top to bottom: PB2, PB1, PA, HA, NP, NA, M, and NS), and the colour of the bar indicates the closest donor strain of the gene segment.

 Genetic reassortment of several influenza A strains culminates in the emergence of a highly pathogenic H5N1 subtype bearing the clade 2.3.4.4b hemagglutinin (HA) gene.

 2021

 In May 2021, H5N1 was detected in wild red foxes in the Netherlands.
 It was later detected in December in Estonia in wild foxes.
 About 8,000 cranes died in Israel.

+Over 1,700 great cormorants died from H5N1 in the Baltic Sea in the summers of 2021 and 2022.

 2022

 In January 2022, an infection in an eighty-year-old man who raises ducks in England was reported.
 Also in January, infections were reported from the United States in wild birds.
 In February, infections were reported from commercial poultry centres in the U.S., and Peru reported infections in sea lions.
 The virus continued to spread further, infecting additional species of mammals.
 In October, a mink farm in northwest Spain was affected.
 In December, a HPAI H5N1 subtype of clade 2.3.4.4b was found in a captive Asian black bear and in wild and captive birds in a wildlife park in France.

 A human case of H5N1 was reported in the U.S. in April, "though this detection may have been the result of contamination of the nasal passages with the virus rather than actual infection."
 In September, Spain reported a human case; this was followed by a second case in November, in a person who worked at the same poultry farm as the first.
 Both were asymptomatic.
 In November, China reported a human case, infected due to contact with poultry.
 The case died from their infection.

 A mass Caspian seal die-off in December 2022, with 700 infected seals found dead along the Caspian Sea coastline of Russia's Dagestan republic, worried researchers regarding the possibility that wild mammal-to-mammal spread had begun.